An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Field Target Shooting (Air Rifles)

-• Description: Precision air rifle sport shooting at metal silhouettes.
+• What is it?
+Precision air rifle sport shooting at metal silhouettes.

 • Goal / Objective: Hit the ‘kill zone’ without touching surrounding metal.